Justin Bieber sells rights to ‘Baby,’ rest of music catalog

 NEW YORK (AP) — Justin Bieber’s record-breaking pop hits from “Baby” to “Sorry” are no longer his after the superstar sold the rights to all his early career music.

-Top artists like Sting, Bob Dylan and Shakira have in recent years sold rights to their catalogs for massive sums, but at 28 Bieber is the youngest superstar singer to do so.
+Top artists like Sting, Bob Dylan and Shakira have recently sold rights to their catalogs for massive sums, but at 28 Bieber is the youngest superstar singer to do so.
 Hipgnosis acquired Shakira’s catalog in 2018.

 Bieber’s publishing copyrights, songwriter’s ownership, master recordings and all rights of his entire catalog of recordings made through 2021 are now owned by Hipgnosis.
-That covers 290 titles, including hits like “Peaches” “Beauty and the Beat” music that Bieber has been releasing since he was 13.
+That covers 290 titles, including hits like “Peaches” and “Beauty and the Beat,” that Bieber has been releasing since he was 13.

 The deal’s financial details have not been disclosed, but Billboard Magazine reports that the sale was worth an estimated $200 million.